vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/15_THE_DEMONS/2_The_Enemies_of_Man.md

 239

 generally, but merely as one element in the conception.1 Charpentier 2 finds in the Piśãcas the souls of the dead conceived as glow-worms.
-The Brahmanas tell a curious tale of a Piśãci who married the Ikṣväku King, Tryaruna, and dulled his fire, until the priest Vrśa by a rite had her burned up.'"
+The Brahmanas tell a curious tale of a Piśãci who married the Ikṣvāku King, Tryaruna, and dulled his fire, until the priest Vrśa by a rite had her burned up.'"

 The Aratis, who occur about a dozen times in the Rigveda and frequently later, are clearly abstract deities of illiberality, but clothed with quite a real life in the imagination of the indignant Vedic poet, who asks the gods to overthrow them.
 The Druhs are found about as often in the Rigveda,“ but they are Indo-Iranian, the Avestan being druj, and, like all the older concep- tions, are not living features of the religion, being merely vaguely conceived as injurious spirits.
 The Kimidins as a pair of demons occur already in the Rigveda, contrary to the more normal practice of grouping the demons in sets, perhaps owing to the influence of the dual deities.
 The names which we have of such Kimidins, Mroka and Anumroka, Sarpa and Anusarpa, show, however, their entire distinction from the dual deities which have distinct personalities and quite different appellations.